Back to Blog

 5.3 Expected Shortfall (Conditional VaR)

-Expected Shortfall measures average loss in the tail:
+Expected Shortfall looks past the threshold and measures the average loss in the tail:

 ESα=E[LLVaRα]\text{ES}_\alpha = \mathbb{E}[L \mid L \geq \text{VaR}_\alpha]